daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 ## In Lutris, right clicking on Star Citizen and selecting "Configure" does not bring up the configuration
-Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and try again.
+Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and relaunch Lutris.

 ## Workarounds For In-Game Bugs and Annoyances